Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: Measure of magnetic chaos and its effect on radial transport

 Note that this does not define an equilibrium $\beta$-limit from an experimental point of view --- the metric $f_{PD}$ is positive as soon as one resonance satisfies Eq.(\ref{eq.bcrit_estimate}), which would, in practice, only flatten the temperature and density profiles locally.
 It is certainly possible to increase the plasma averaged $\beta$ further by increasing the input power.
 Our metric $f_{PD}$ however informs us that the effect of field line topology starts to become important and has to be taken into account in transport calculations for $\beta>\beta^{chaos}_{lim}$.
 One could imagine to combine the volume of chaos given by Eq.(\ref{eq.volume chaos}) with the criterion given by Eq.(\ref{eq.bcrit_estimate}), and only consider resonances that span a sufficiently large volume \emph{and} that contribute significantly to the radial transport.
 This idea will not be explored in this paper, and is left for future studies.

 In practice, the metric $f_{PD}$ is greater than zero when relatively small islands in comparison to the plasma minor radius emerge (using $ B_{r,crit}/B=10^{-5}$).
 Thus, as long as the SPEC volumes are large enough to allow these islands to grow, the number of volumes does not affect the metric evaluation.
-In addition, given a sufficiently large number of volumes, the pressure profile is well resolved by the stepped-pressure approximation and thus the equilibrium does not depend strongly on the number of volumes.
-In summary, the number of volumes has to be large enough to resolve well the pressure profile, but small enough to allow islands to grow --- this is how it has been decided to use seven plasma volumes (and one vacuum region).
+In addition, given a sufficiently large number of volumes, the pressure profile is well resolved by the stepped-pressure approximation and thus the equilibrium does not depend strongly on the number of volumes (appendix \ref{app.nvol dep}).